-In May 2016, CCMB, in collaboration with MAYO Clinic Rochester, opened the GENRE breast cancer prevention study.
-The GENRE study is a pilot study to determine if a polygenic risk score influences the decision to accept breast cancer preventative medications (Tamoxifen, Raloxifene, or Exemestane) amongst non-BRCA women at risk.
+In May 2016, CCMB, in collaboration with Mayo Clinic Rochester, opened the GENRE breast cancer prevention study.
+The GENRE study is a pilot study to determine if a polygenic risk score influences the decision to accept breast cancer preventative medications (Tamoxifen, Raloxifene, or Exemestane) among non-BRCA women at risk.
 CCMB has now been involved with the first clinical trial of polygenic risk score (PRS) in the world.
 There was an overwhelming interest in the GENRE study.
 CCMB quickly met the accrual target of 75 patients in 18 months.
-Results of this study at not yet known.
+The results of this study are not yet known.

-Of the approximately 120 adult and pediatric clinical trials open to participation each year, the CTU enters an average of 300 new patients while continuing to follow thousands of participants in long-term follow up.
-Clinical research conducted at CCMB incorporates studies offered through cooperative groups, pharmaceutical companies and in-house research.
+Of the approximately 120 adult and pediatric clinical trials open to participate each year, the CTU enters an average of 300 new patients while continuing to follow thousands of participants in long-term follow-up.
+Clinical research conducted at CCMB incorporates studies offered through cooperative groups, pharmaceutical companies, and in-house research.
 Patients participating in these studies have access to some of the most innovative and cutting edge treatments, tests or prevention tools available.

 The CTU has extensive experience across a spectrum of clinical trial activities, and offers the following services:

 ON2117- 675 McDermot Ave